 Usually, indeterminate tomato plants are pruned due to their continuous growing habit until the end of the season.

-So, this type of tomato plants must need staking to stand strong and hold more fruits.
+So, this type of tomato plant must need staking to stand strong and hold more fruits.

 Without any staking, tomato plants will lie down on the ground which may invite soil-borne diseases.